Funscript-Flow/Funscript-Flow/README.md

 This is a tool for generating .funscript files for video libraries.
 It's fast, reasonably accurate, and works with pretty much any video type.

-**Running locally**
+**How to Get it**

-The easiest way is to download the binary release on the right.
+The easiest way is to [download it here](https://github.com/Funscript-Flow/Funscript-Flow/releases).
 It's a packaged executable that should just work on Windows.

 To run the code, you'll need the following pip packages installed.